 In today’s private aviation environment, in-flight connectivity is absolutely necessary for both business and personal travelers.
 Wi-Fi capability directly affects productivity, communication, and the overall value of time spent in the air.

 Two of the most widely utilized connectivity options for private jets are Gogo and Starlink.
-While both provide internet access at altitude, they are built on very different technologies and are designed to support different travel patterns.
+Both provide internet access at altitude, but they are built on very different technologies and are designed to support different travel patterns.
+Gogo offers a multi-orbit, multi-band solution; Starlink offers a single constellation to support connectivity.

 Why Wi-Fi Matters in Private Aviation